Capsaicin: Acute health effects

 Painful exposures to capsaicin-containing peppers are among the most common plant-related exposures presented to poison centers.
 They cause burning or stinging pain to the skin and, if ingested in large amounts by adults or small amounts by children, can produce nausea, vomiting, abdominal pain, and burning diarrhea.
 Eye exposure produces intense tearing, pain, conjunctivitis, and blepharospasm.

 Treatment after exposure

-The primary treatment is removal from exposure.
-Contaminated clothing should be removed and placed in airtight bags before incineration to prevent secondary exposure.

-For external exposure, bathing the mucous membrane surfaces that have contacted capsaicin with oily compounds such as vegetable oil, paraffin oil, petroleum jelly (Vaseline), creams, or polyethylene glycol is the most effective way to attenuate the associated discomfort; since oil and capsaicin are both hydrophobic hydrocarbons, the capsaicin that has not already been absorbed into tissues will be picked up into solution and easily removed.
-Capsaicin can also be washed off the skin using soap, shampoo, or other detergents.
-Plain water is ineffective at removing capsaicin.
-Capsaicin is soluble in alcohol, which can be used to clean contaminated items.